citriena/SHthermistor/README.md

 ````
 void setCableR(float cableR);
 ````
-Set resistance value of the cable to the thermistor.
+Set roundtrip resistance value of the cable to the thermistor.

 ````
 void setOffsetTemp(float offsetT);